ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         *   ``alg`` is not an asymmetric signature algorithm.
         *   ``key`` is not an asymmetric key pair, that is compatible with ``alg``.
+    .. retval:: PSA_ERROR_BAD_STATE
+        The following conditions can result in this error:

+        *   The operation state is not valid: it must be inactive.
+        *   The library requires initializing by a call to `psa_crypto_init()`.
     .. retval:: PSA_ERROR_INSUFFICIENT_MEMORY
     .. retval:: PSA_ERROR_COMMUNICATION_FAILURE
     .. retval:: PSA_ERROR_CORRUPTION_DETECTED